MansoorMajeed/gcs-caching-proxy/README.md

     - Nginx does all the caching, we are not re-inventing caching.
 - Works great with Kubernetes, works without Kubernetes too, you just need to be able to run Haproxy and Nginx along with the Binary of the gcs-handler

+### Quick note about the type of objects in GCS

+If you have fast changing objects in the bucket, this may not be for you.
+This is more suitable for large volume, low changing files such as media files.

 ### Some Diagrams

 #### Without the proxy